 Whereas previously an office worker may have worked via handwritten or typed notes, many workers now have access to computers and phones.
 What’s more, these devices are almost permanently connected to the internet.
 This arrangement allows employees to access a great library of information but it also means that they are consistently generating and storing vast quantities of data.

-This new normal leads one to wonder just how much data they are generating and how of that data remains private.
+This new normal leads one to wonder just how much data they are generating and how much of that data remains private.
 In the context of employment, a similar question arises with respect to the workplace privacy rights that apply to your data.
 To what extent are you guaranteed privacy as an employee who works and communicates with company equipment?
 Similarly, if there is no guarantee of privacy, what level of workplace privacy can an employee expect with respect to their data, e-mails, and browsing history?

 Workplace Privacy Legislation: